apache/nuttx-apps/nshlib/README.txt

   except the final directory name must exist on a mounted file system; the final directory must not.

-  Recall that NuttX uses a pseudo filesystem for its root file system.
+  Recall that NuttX uses a pseudo file system for its root file system.
-  The mkdir command can only be used to create directories in volumes set up with the mount command; it cannot be used to create directories in the pseudo filesystem.
+  The mkdir command can only be used to create directories in volumes set up with the mount command; it cannot be used to create directories in the pseudo file system.

   Example:
   ^^^^^^^^